IQ404/study-notes/README.md

   - `i` in `glTexParameteri` means the (value of the) parameter we are setting is of type `GLint`.

-  - `GL_TEXTURE_2D` tells OpenGl that this `glTexParameteri` function is modifying the texture parameter on the texture object linked to the `GL_TEXTURE_2D` target on the currently active texture unit.
+  - `GL_TEXTURE_2D` tells OpenGL that this `glTexParameteri` function is modifying the texture parameter on the texture object linked to the `GL_TEXTURE_2D` target on the currently active texture unit.

   - `GL_TEXTURE_MIN_FILTER` specifies which parameter we are setting.
 In this case, `GL_TEXTURE_MIN_FILTER` controls how the texture will be resampled down if the texture needs to be rendered in a lower resolution (i.e. with a smaller number of pixels).